wik-wav/Lozenge-Tessellation/content/Wip/Wip_Asaxi_Things/Texts/Asaxi - 218 Syntax Test Cases.md

 https://cofl.github.io/conlang/resources/mirror/conlang-syntax-test-cases.html

 1. The sun shines.
-	Onă Xi pjoŕů xiŕa.
+	Onă Xi pjoŕů.
 2. The sun is shining.
-	Onă Xi pjoŕů.
+	Onă Xi pjoŕů nå.
 3. The sun shone.
 	 Onă Xi zèpjoŕů.
 4. The sun will shine.